suomitek/suomitek-appboard/docs/developer/apprepository-controller.md

 cd $KUBEAPPS_DIR/cmd/apprepository-controller
 ```

-### Install Kubeapps in your cluster
+### Install Suomitek-appboard in your cluster

-Kubeapps is a Kubernetes-native application.
-To develop and test Kubeapps components we need a Kubernetes cluster with Kubeapps already installed.
-Follow the [Kubeapps installation guide](../../chart/suomitek-appboard/README.md) to install Kubeapps in your cluster.
+Suomitek-appboard is a Kubernetes-native application.
+To develop and test Suomitek-appboard components we need a Kubernetes cluster with Suomitek-appboard already installed.
+Follow the [Suomitek-appboard installation guide](../../chart/suomitek-appboard/README.md) to install Suomitek-appboard in your cluster.

 ### Building `apprepository-controller` binary